LLNL/benchpark/docs/running-a-benchmark.rst

 Configuring Benchpark experiments
 -----------------------------------------
-The following steps should bbe followed to configure an experiment in Benchpark
+The following steps should be followed to configure an experiment in Benchpark:

 1. Clone the Benchpark repository at some location ``$benchpark``